hestia-owner-eye/website.eye/src/site/blog/editorial/en/workshop-personal-data-like-gold.md

   In the meantime, if you want to learn more about the data collected about you, feel free to use our tools.
 We post on this [Vimeo page](https://vimeo.com/hestiaai) the tutorials to help you.

+  We can also provide tailor-made workshops in the specific context of your company or organization.
+Do not hesitate to [contact us](/en/contact/).
 post_categories:
   - news
 post_authors: